c-blake/nimsearch/README.md

 There is a script called `diffs.sh` that shows a set of interesting changes and some miscellaneous results, build/bench scripts/patches.
 I had originally planned to write some good exposition of all of these individual diffs.
-For now/a long while maybe you can just run `./diffs.sh | your--diff-viewer`.
+For now/a long while maybe you can just run `./diffs.sh | your-diff-viewer`.
 Of course, I recommend https://github.com/c-blake/hldiff piped to `less`, but there are a great many.